-Q. Use of Medications - The School needs to regulate the taking of medication in order to have some means to control illicit drug taking; thus, all medications and performance supplement enhancements must be brought to the health room by the student when the student arrives at school.
-The medication must be brought to school in the original dispenser or properly labeled container.
+- Q. Use of Medications The school nurse needs to regulate the dispensation of medication in order to have a means to control illicit drug taking; thus, all medications and performance supplement enhancements must be brought to the health room by the student when the student arrives at school. - The medication must be brought to school in the original dispenser or properly labeled container.
 Students must provide a note from a parent authorizing permission for the school nurse to administer or oversee the taking of the medication.
 The student's physician must complete the District's approved prescription form for maintenance of long-term medication (longer than two weeks).
 These forms must be renewed annually.
 Medication cannot be altered in any way.
 It must be in a recognizable form.
 A nonprescription medication will not be given in school unless it is accompanied by parental or guardian permission, and the medication is in the original container and labeled with the student's name, dosage, and frequency of administration.
-Please see School Board Policy #210.

-Standing orders such as Tylenol, Emetrol, etc., will not be administered to students unless preapproved by the parent or guardian and authorized by the school physician.

-In special situations, such as an allergic reaction to a bee sting where an antidote must be administered, written approval will be required in advance from the parent or guardian along with the physician's order.

-- R. Tuition Students Tuition students are accepted on a limited basis with approval of the Principal.
-Tuition students who become behavior problems will be dropped from the school attendance roster. - S. Test-Return Policy NTSD encourages a cooperative effort by the parent and teacher to arrange for a conference to review the test materials/results together.

-School law clearly provides for "access" to student educational records, and access is not limited to a parent-teacher conference.
-If arranging a conference becomes burdensome for either party, the test or a copy thereof shall be sent home.
+Please see School Board Policy #210. - Standing orders such as Tylenol, Emetrol, etc., will not be administered to students unless preapproved by the parent or guardian and authorized by the school physician. - In special situations, such as an allergic reaction to a bee sting where an antidote must be administered, written approval will be required in advance from the parent or guardian along with the physician's order. - R. Tuition Students Tuition students are accepted on a limited basis with approval of the Principal and Superintendent.
+Tuition students who become behavior problems will be dropped from the school attendance roster. - S. Test-Return Policy NTSD encourages a cooperative effort by the parent and teacher to arrange for a conference to review test materials/results together, as school law clearly provides for "access" to student educational records.
+If coordinating a conference to review materials becomes burdensome for either party, the test or a copy thereof shall be sent home.